Questions About Custom Home Construction, Fixed-Price Contracts & Insurance Restoration

 How do I get a construction estimate from Eurohouse?

 For insurance restoration projects, we can often provide an initial assessment within 48 hours of contact.
+For custom homes and renovations, our design-build process begins with a consultation to determine scope, and we provide a guaranteed fixed price once the design is complete.